 Vitamin D is one of the few nutrients which many people all over the world, omnivores and vegans alike, are deficient in.

-If omnivores even struggle to get it from their food, it’s key we as vegans know reliable vegan foods high in vitamin D for a balanced diet.
+If omnivores even struggle to get it from their food, it’s key we as vegans know reliable plant-based, vegan foods high in vitamin D for a balanced diet.

 Do vegans get enough vitamin D?